ptramontina/lawnstarter-project/README.md

 Note that the environment is set to be `sync` for simplicity.
 We could put also in a redis, or even database.

+A middleware was used to store the searches that happens on each request.

 I also implemented mocks #5 and #6 to show movies and people.

 Besides that, I used a cache to store the retrieved information from the API, and run it faster in the same next requests.